gleam-lang/website/language-server.md

 - Record fields.
 - Type constructors in type annotations.
 - Unqualified types and values in import statements.

+## Code completion

+The langauge server is able to rename:

+- Function arguments.
+- Local variables.

 ## Document symbols